 5. Medical Blisters Save Time

-Need a custom blister pack for your product?
-The team at Indepak is here to help.
-Since 1967, we’ve been creating blister packaging and clamshell packaging for many industries, including the pharmaceutical industry, the electronics industry, the specialty foods industry and for a myriad of retail companies.
+If you need any type of blister pack or custom clamshell, the team at Indepak is here to help.
 Our goal is to provide each client with a total packaging solution that fits their needs as well as their budget.
-Give us a call or send us an email today, and one of our sales representatives will be touch as soon as possible.
+In addition to custom packaging solutions, we also offer package fulfillment services, inventory management services and on-time shipping services.
+Give us a call or send us an email today, and one of our sales representatives will be in touch as soon as possible.